thomasabishop/eolas/Programming_Languages/Python/Syntax/Tuples_in_Python.md

 # Tuples in Python

 Tuples are one of the main data-structures or containers in Python.
+Tuples are useful in cases where you want to group related data and ensure that it will not change.

 Tuples have the following properties: